Dihydro-CP Side Effects

 Generic Name: chlorpheniramine / dihydrocodeine / pseudoephedrine

-Note: This page contains information about the side effects of chlorpheniramine / dihydrocodeine / pseudoephedrine.
-Some of the dosage forms included on this document may not apply to the brand name Dihydro-CP.
+Note: This document contains side effect information about chlorpheniramine / dihydrocodeine / pseudoephedrine.
+Some of the dosage forms listed on this page may not apply to the brand name Dihydro-CP.

 Applies to chlorpheniramine / dihydrocodeine / pseudoephedrine: oral syrup

 General side effects including light-headedness, dizziness, drowsiness, headache, fatigue, and sedation have been among the most frequently reported with opioid use.
 Confusion, abdominal pain, lassitude, giddiness, increased irritability or excitement (especially in children) have been reported.
 Hallucinations, severe narcosis, and vivid dreams have been reported rarely.[Ref]

 Gastrointestinal side effects of chlorpheniramine have included dry mouth and constipation in up to one-third of treated patients.

 Gastrointestinal side effects including nausea, vomiting, and constipation have been among the most frequently reported with opioid use.
 Diarrhea, dry mouth, indigestion, anorexia, spasm of biliary tract have been reported.